grzesiek-galezowski/tdd-ebook/manuscript/255_Value_Objects_properties.md

 }
 ```

-What I wrote above might seem an unnecessary complication as the example of product names is very simple and we are unlikely to make a mistake like the one I described above, however:
+What I wrote above might seem an unnecessary complication as the example of product names is trivial and we are unlikely to make a mistake like the one I described above, however:

 1. There are more complex cases when we can indeed forget to initialize some fields in multiple constructors.
-2. It is always better to be protected by the compiler than not when the price for the protection is considerably low.
+1. It is always better to be protected by the compiler than not when the price for the protection is considerably low.
 At the very least, when something happens, we'll have one place less to search for bugs.

 #### Better place for input validation